 Continuing education is required between renewals in every state.
 Most boards require a mix of general CE and topic-specific units like ethics, patient safety, or opioid prescribing.

-Pharmacist continuing education rules differ by state.
-Your state board will specify how many CE hours you need between renewals.
-Most states require courses on ethics and state pharmacy laws.
-Check your state's board website for exact hour counts and approved topics.
+Pharmacist continuing education requirements differ by state.
+Your board will specify how many CE hours you need per renewal cycle.
+Most states mandate training in ethics and state pharmacy law.
+Check your state board's website for exact requirements and approved course providers.

 Strong candidates for the pharmacist role combine the technical knowledge tested on the exam with judgment and communication skills you build through supervised experience.